Scrivener

-A scrivener (or scribe) was a person who could read and write or who wrote letters to court and legal documents.
+A scrivener (or scribe) was a person who, before the advent of compulsory education could read and write or who wrote letters as well as court and legal documents.
 Scriveners were people who made their living by writing or copying written material.
 This usually indicated secretarial and administrative duties such as dictation and keeping business, judicial, and historical records for kings, nobles, temples, and cities.
-Scriveners later developed into public servants, accountants, lawyers and petition writers, and in England and Wales, scrivener notaries.
+Scriveners later developed into notaries, court reporters, and in England and Wales, scrivener notaries.

+They were and are generally distinguished from scribes, who in the European Middle Ages mostly copied books; with the spread of printing this role largely disappeared, but scriveners were still required.
+Styles of handwriting used by scriveners included secretary hand, book hand and court hand.

 Current role

-Scriveners remain common in countries where literacy rates remain low, for example India; they read letters for illiterate customers, as well as write letters or fill out forms for a fee.
-Many now use portable typewriters to prepare letters for their clients.
-In areas with very high literacy rates, they are far less common; however, social services organizations, libraries, and the like sometimes offer assistance to service users with low literacy skills to help them fill out forms, draft official correspondence, and the like.
+Scriveners remain common mainly in countries where literacy rates remain low, such as India.
+In these countries, scriveners will read letters for illiterate customers, as well as write letters or fill out forms for a fee.
+In areas with very high literacy rates, they are far less common, though social welfare organizations and public libraries will sometimes assist persons of low-literacy in filling out official forms, and drafting formal correspondences.

+Despite the high literacy rate, in France, "public writers" (écrivains publics) are still common.
+Their job mainly consists of composing formal writings like curricula vitae or motivation letters for people who do not write well, as well as other things like advertisements, or ghostwriting books.
+In French-speaking Belgium their return dates from 1999, in an effort to curb semi-literacy and broader socio-cultural inequality; they also include services like reading out loud.